-Not all screenings result in actionable information for customers.
-Checkr uses certain screenings operationally to generate other screenings.
+Not all searches result in actionable information for customers.
+Checkr uses certain searches operationally to generate other searches.
 These are commonly referred to as “pointer searches” and serve an important purpose: to cast a wide net when conducting a comprehensive background check.

 Pointer searches include: